Feta: Nutrition

-Feta has significant amounts of calcium and phosphorus; however, feta is higher in water and thus lower in fat and calories than aged cheeses like parmigiano-reggiano or cheddar.
+Feta has significant amounts of calcium and phosphorus; however, feta is higher in water and thus lower in fat and food energy than aged cheeses like parmigiano-reggiano or cheddar.
 The cheese may contain beneficial probiotics.

 Feta, as a sheep dairy product, contains up to 1.9% conjugated linoleic acid (CLA), which is about 0.8% of its fat content.

 Feta cheese is very high in salt, at over 400 mg sodium per 100 calories.